nadlgit/fmchallenge-rest-countries-api/README.md

 As expected, I practiced with REST API and asynchronous code.

-This time again I also learned a lot in CSS.
+This time again I learned a lot in CSS.

 On HTML side, it was my first time building a custom select menu and I tried to fulfill accessibility requirements (but it seems that I failed).